mozilla-services/socorro/docs/components/webapp.rst

 By default, for local development when you run ``docker-compose up webapp`` it starts the web app geared towards local development.
-This means it starts Django's ``runserver`` and you most likely have ``DEBUG=True`` in your ``my.env`` file.
+This means it starts Django's ``runserver`` and you have ``DEBUG=True`` in the ``docker/config/local_development.env`` file.
 That means that static assets are automatically served from within the individual Django apps rather than serving the minified and concatenated static assets you'd get in a production-like environment.

 If you want to, locally on your laptop, run the web app in a more